NachtZahlen/MIS3615/project_instruction.md

 Now that we can find the coordinates of a given place, let's take things one step further and find the closest public transportation stop to that location.

-To accomplish this, we will use the *MBTA-realtime API* (<http://realtime.mbta.com/Portal/Home/Documents>).
-Read through the API quickstart guide, and check out the details for `stopsbylocation` in the API v2 documentation.
+To accomplish this, we will use the *MBTA-realtime API v2* (<https://cdn.mbtace.com/sites/default/files/2017-11/api-v2.pdf>).
+Read through the API documentation, and check out the details for `stopsbylocation` in the API **v2** documentation.

 **Note**: The MBTA documentation provides a testing API key that you can use for small numbers of requests, so you may not need to register.